 7. If you are not using an app right now, shut it down

-Now, losing thousands of dollars every year is not what we want for you.
-So when our computer starts to slow down in the middle of a program repeatedly, we do not sit around simply waiting for it to start up again.
+Now, losing thousands of dollars yearly is not what we want for you.
+So when our computer starts to slow down repeatedly in the middle of a program, we do not sit around simply waiting for it to start up again.

 One of the most common reasons why a computer may begin to lag is because of running multiple unnecessary applications.

-To take care of this problem, look at all the programs you have open in your taskbar and close the ones that you aren’t currently using.
+To take care of this problem, look at all the programs you have open in your taskbar and close the ones you aren’t currently using.

 8. Check up on the integrity of your operating system